expfactory/expfactory/docs/pages/2-usage.md

 ```
 docker exec experiments expfactory users --new 3
 DATABASE	TOKEN
-/scif/data/expfactory/c4f58f85-bda0-47ee-9625-e6f70c3459e6	c4f58f85-bda0-47ee-9625-e6f70c3459e6
-/scif/data/expfactory/c058ac0d-9c0a-426c-b646-3b2f29abf555	c058ac0d-9c0a-426c-b646-3b2f29abf555
-/scif/data/expfactory/c65978e2-c5ce-41ff-92c8-d16edc499444	c65978e2-c5ce-41ff-92c8-d16edc499444
+/scif/data/expfactory/41a451cc-7416-4fab-9247-59b1d65e33a2	41a451cc-7416-4fab-9247-59b1d65e33a2[active]
+/scif/data/expfactory/6afabdd5-7d5e-48dc-a3b2-ade235d2e0a6	6afabdd5-7d5e-48dc-a3b2-ade235d2e0a6[active]
+/scif/data/expfactory/3251fd0e-ba3e-4089-b01a-28dfa03f1fbd	3251fd0e-ba3e-4089-b01a-28dfa03f1fbd[active]
 ```

 The result here will depend on the database type.

-The above shows a filesystem save, so a `DATABASE` refers to the folder, and remember this is internal to the container, so you might have `/scif/data` mapped to a different folder on your host.
+ - `DATABASE`: The above shows a filesystem save, so a `DATABASE` refers to the folder, and remember this is internal to the container, so you might have `/scif/data` mapped to a different folder on your host.
 A relational database would have the `DATABASE` column correspond with the index.
+ - `TOKEN`: The token corresponds with the folder on the filesystem, and shown also is the participant status (e.g., `active`).

-You can copy paste this from the terminal, or pipe into a file instead:
+You can copy paste this output from the terminal, or pipe into a file instead:

 ```
 docker exec experiments expfactory users --new 3 >> participants.tsv